AbieFund/abie-archive/README.md

 # Action Funding Proposal

-This is a only a proposal.
+This is only a proposal.
 Comments and advices are welcome.

 ## Intro